TIN0-m/Home-Lab/Deployment-Guide.md

 5. ## Subnets Setup
 **Repeat this process four times for the following subnets.**

+5.1 - In the VPC dashboard, click "Subnets."
+5.2 - Click "Create subnet."
-5.1 - Name tag: Public-Subnet
+5.3 - Name tag: Public-Subnet
-5.2 - Availability Zone: Choose one (e.g., eu-west-1a).
+5.4 - Availability Zone: Choose one (e.g., eu-west-1a).
 5.3 - IPv4 CIDR block: 10.0.1.0/24

 **For the rest of the subnets please ensure that the IPv4 CIDR blocks are set as follows:**